-Whether within the military, Navy, Air Force, Marines, or Coast Guards, our custom-made military challenge coins have the load, quality, and gravitas to genuinely do justice to the integrity of our dedicated servicemen.
+Whether within the military, Navy, Air Force, Marines, or Coast Guards, our custom-made military challenge coins have the load, quality, and gravitas to genuinely do justice to the integrity and bravado of our dedicated servicemen and ladies.
 No matter the reason for your military challenge coins project, we will help.
-We aim to please you.
+We aim to please you, and our customer reviews prove it.
 We’d be honored to help you create a coin that is uniquely yours.

 As for military challenge coins, tradition, history, and custom play an unlimited part in military challenge coins.
 They are not souvenirs or keepsakes but a logo of a better purpose, serving our country and being prepared to make the ultimate sacrifice.